 Offences which punish breaches of health and safety legislation by healthcare institutions offer the most sensible response to episodes which have involved multiple victims, but the issue of whether financial penalties have any deterrent effect on public healthcare institutions remains insufficiently explored.
-What is more, imposing large fines on a publiclyfunded healthcare institution would be counter-productive in the achievement of patient safety.

-$^{^{80}}$ Gosport War Memorial Hospital: The report of the Gosport Independent Panel, 20 June 2018, 76, 323.

-81 AL Beaussier, D Demeritt, A Griffiths, H Rothstein, above n79 at 218; JM Chamberlain, above n79 at 329; It should also be noted here that the French experience can teach us valuable lessons on the usefulness of no-fault compensation for medical accidents, see for instance S Taylor, Medical Accident Liability and Redress in English and French Law (Cambridge University Press 2015).
+What is more, imposing large fines on a publiclyshould also be noted here that the French experience can teach us valuable lessons on the usefulness of nofault compensation for medical accidents, see for instance S Taylor, Medical Accident Liability and Redress in English and French Law (Cambridge University Press 2015).

+&lt;sup>80 Gosport War Memorial Hospital: The report of the Gosport Independent Panel, 20 June 2018, 76, 323.
+AL Beaussier, D Demeritt, A Griffiths, H Rothstein, above n79 at 218; JM Chamberlain, above n79 at 329; It funded healthcare institution would be counter-productive in the achievement of patient safety.